lethang7794/movie-browser/README.md

 ### The following **additional** features are implemented:

 - [ ] 🚀🚀🚀 This awesome README.md
+- [x] Make the path for a movie friendly (contains both the movie id and title)

 <!-- ## Time Spent and Lessons Learned -->
 <!-- Time spent: **X** hours spent in total. -->